-She was a proud woman, Moriel of the people of Finrod, proud and deeply loving.
-Her love for her husband was a fierce, passionate thing which took her from Valinor without regret.
+~ She was a proud woman, Moriel of the people of Finrod, proud and deeply loving.
+Her love for her husband was a fierce, passionate thing.
 No Doom, no Exile could break their bond.
+Or so she believed.

-And he had taken her face between his hands and kissed her until she felt as if they burned together, making a new light under the cold stars of Valinor.
+And he had agreed, smiling that complicated smile, (He had chosen her, after all) taken her face between his hands and kissed her until she burned, making a new light under the cold stars of Endor.

 That seemed so long ago now and he was gone, she had seen him die...and yet in this place, once so fair, and now clogged with blackness, he came to her: Hendunár her husband.
 But those eyes...they were not his eyes, brilliant and tender.
 These were cold, devouring her beauty which was as a star in the frigid darkness.